 The name may scare you.
 It contains no lungs.
-The dish is actually sliced beef in chili sauce, sometimes there are many ox organs contained in this dish.
-This dish is said to be created by a couple in the 1930s, hence the name.
+The dish is sliced beef in chili sauce, sometimes there are many ox organs contained in this dish.
+This dish is said to have been created by a couple in the 1930s, hence the name.

-An interesting thing is that in some menus it is called “Mr. and Mrs. Smith”.
+An interesting thing is that on some menus it is called “Mr. and Mrs. Smith”.

 6. Mapo Tofu

 Mapo Tofu is sautéed tofu in hot and spicy sauce.
 It is named after the lady Chen Mapo, who created its cooking method.
 The ingredients of Mapo Tofu include tofu, minced beef or pork, chilies, and Sichuan pepper, which highlight the characteristics of Sichuan cuisine - hot and spicy.

 Today, this dish is very easy to find in restaurants outside China, but only in restaurants in Sichuan, you can have the most authentic tastes.